zackbatist/QuARI/user-manual.md

 By default, QuARI deals with lithic assemblages from both survey and excavation contexts.
 Lithic material from survey includes collections from _transect_, _grid_ and _grab samples_ resulting from three different sampling strategies; the first two are 1m<sup>2</sup> dogleash collections while the latter are isolated finds.
 Excavations are divided into _trenches_ that are excavated by _contexts_; lithic material is thus associated with individual contexts.

 Lithics are classified by _blank_ and _modification_ and assigned to a chronological _period_ where possible in Level 2 analysis.
 In Level 3 analysis they are assigned individual _ArtifactID_ numbers, and additional information (_raw material_, _weathering_, _patination_ and _burned_) is recorded.
+Level 1 analysis comprises recording only artifact counts and weights for collection units, and has been omitted from QuARI.

 QuARI enables recording both assemblage and artifact data.
-In this demo you can add either Level 2 or Level 3 data (i.e., information about groups of artifacts or about individual artifacts), and the database will update accordingly.
+You can add either Level 2 or Level 3 data (i.e., information about groups of artifacts or about individual artifacts), and the database will update accordingly.

 ## Instructions
 ### Find records